 Repairing REO properties increases sales to owner occupants and increases financing options for REO buyers.
-In addition, we encourage homeownership through our First Look[TM] marketing period.
+In addition, we encourage homeownership through our First LookTM marketing period.
 During this First Look period, owner occupants, some nonprofit organizations and public entities may submit offers and purchase properties without competition from investors.
 Approximately 58% of the single-family properties we sold in 2015 were purchased by owner occupants, nonprofit organizations or public entities.

-In some cases, we sell foreclosed properties to third parties at the time of foreclosure, which allows us to avoid maintenance and other REO expenses that would have been incurred had we acquired the properties.
+In some cases, we engage in a third party sale at foreclosure, which allows us to avoid maintenance and other REO expenses we would have incurred had we acquired the property.